Breathing gas: Moisture content

 The process of compressing gas into a diving cylinder removes moisture from the gas.
 This is good for corrosion prevention in the cylinder but means that the diver inhales very dry gas.
 The dry gas extracts moisture from the diver's lungs while underwater contributing to dehydration, which is also thought to be a predisposing risk factor of decompression sickness.
-It is also uncomfortable, causing a dry mouth and throat and making the diver thirsty.
+Evaporation in the lungs causes a significant heat loss.
+Dry gas is also uncomfortable, causing a dry mouth and throat and making the diver thirsty.
 This problem is reduced in rebreathers because the soda lime reaction, which removes carbon dioxide, also puts moisture back into the breathing gas, and the relative humidity and temperature of exhaled gas is relatively high and there is a cumulative effect due to rebreathing.
 In hot climates, open circuit diving can accelerate heat exhaustion because of dehydration.
-Another concern with regard to moisture content is the tendency of moisture to condense as the gas is decompressed while passing through the regulator; this coupled with the extreme reduction in temperature, also due to the decompression, can cause the moisture to solidify as ice.
+Another concern with regard to moisture content is the tendency of moisture to condense as the gas expands while passing through the regulator; this coupled with the extreme reduction in temperature, also due to the decompression, can cause the moisture to solidify as ice.
 This icing up in a regulator can cause moving parts to seize and the regulator to fail or free flow.

 This is one of the reasons that scuba regulators are generally constructed from brass, and chrome plated (for protection).
 Brass, with its good thermal conductive properties, quickly conducts heat from the surrounding water to the cold, newly decompressed air, helping to prevent icing up.